snullp/pySync/README.md

 # pySync
-## A quick data depository synchonizer
+## A quick data repository synchonizer
 This is a file synchonizer written in python, intentially to compare and sync two folder with big and static files.

+Please copy pySync.ini.example to pySync.ini to config the repo.
+Also, config your local repo in ~/.pysync.

 It has following features: